December 13, 2012

 An Ice Cream Churn is the perfect container for a small Christmas Tree!
-Especially when it aqua-turquoise colored!
+Especially when it aqua-turquoise colored

 Our kitchen is just like everyone else’s.
 It’s where we spend the most time during the holidays.